 - The REMOTE plug may not be on all cassette recorders.
 On a genuine TRS-80 cassette deck it is there so that the computer can turn on and off the cassette recorder.

 - Buy the parts, including a 6 lead cable.

 - Cut the cable to your desired length

-- Going clockwise (i.e., starting at the pin at 3 O’Clock) solder the wire from pin 1 to the center post of the REMOTE plug
+- Solder the wire from pin 3 to the center post of the REMOTE plug

-- Make a split of the wire from pin 3 (i.e., the pin at 6 O’Clock) so you have 2 ends.
+- Make a split of the wire from pin 2 so you have 2 ends.
 Solder each split to the extended post of both DATA plugs.